Angular-Wave/angular.ts/src/animations/animate.md

 -
 - ## CSS + JS Animations Together
 -
-- AngularJS 1.4 and higher has taken steps to make the amalgamation of CSS and JS animations more flexible.
-However, unlike earlier versions of AngularJS,
+- AngularTS 1.4 and higher has taken steps to make the amalgamation of CSS and JS animations more flexible.
+However, unlike earlier versions of AngularTS,
 - defining CSS and JS animations to work off of the same CSS class will not work anymore.
 Therefore the example below will only result in \*\*JS animations taking
 - charge of the animation\*\*:
 -